 - Problem-Solvers.
 As an action-oriented self-starter, you’re eager to apply your expertise in diagnosing inefficiencies, determining root causes, and recommending solutions to complex challenges.

-- You establish and nurture highly effective relationships with colleagues and key stakeholders that support and advance project goals and objectives.
+- Personable.
+You will need excellent people management skills to mentor and coach others and establish and nurture highly effective relationships in order to key stakeholders that support and advance project goals and objectives.

 - Credible.
 Thorough understanding of clinical methodologies and providing sound analytical support, you quickly establish credibility as a reliable resource.

 - Acts as role model in line with company core values and behaviors

 - Create and/or support new ways of working